tingskylu/learngit/readme.txt

 Git is new world again 4 times
 Git is new world again 5 times
 Git is new world again 6 times
+Git is new world again 7 times - add in branch dev